 All other expenses, such as receptions, must be paid for by the department or program unless approved by the dean’s office.
 In all cases, while we should be gracious hosts, please avoid lavish expenditures.
 See more detailed guidelines below.

 Advertising is important and very expensive.
-The office of the Vice President for Institutional Diversity and Equity will take responsibility for including a listing of your position in several national publications, including the Chronicle of Higher Education, higheredjobs.com, Diverse Issues in Higher Education, and Hispanic Outlook in Higher Education, so you need not duplicate that effort.
+The office of the Vice President for Institutional Diversity, Equity, and Inclusion will take responsibility for including a listing of your position in several national publications, including the Chronicle of Higher Education, higheredjobs.com, Diverse Issues in Higher Education, and Latinos in Higher Education, so you need not duplicate that effort.
 We will also post all faculty job announcements on the college’s employment website.